Monero’s hard fork history: What changes were made?

 Monero’s twelfth hard fork was implemented in October 2021.
 This upgrade focused on improving the network’s security by mitigating several potential attack vectors.
 One of the key changes was the introduction of a new transaction format called “CLSAG Bulletproofs,” which improved the privacy and efficiency of transaction validation.
 The upgrade also introduced a new difficulty algorithm called “Monero 0,” which makes it more difficult to launch 51% attacks on the network.

-See also How to use Monero api
+See also How to backup Monero wallet

 Leave a Reply